saniyafatima07/SecureUpload/README.md

 ## Disclaimer

-Kindly remember your passphrase without which you could not be able to decrypt your file.
+Please remember your passphrase, as it is required to decrypt your file.